 - Find the right ‘voice’ for telling this story – which point of view is the most intriguing? – does your audience want epic-heroic or fireside gentleness?

-Note: We should be mindful that writers aren’t keen on having their ideas pinched!
-If you work with a published story or film etc then it can be only for the purpose of this workshop and cannot later appear as original work.
+Note: Work based on a published story or film etc can be only for the purpose of this workshop and cannot later appear as original work.
 Traditional stories (folktales, legends etc) tend to be less encumbered by copyright.